-2013 Money Stuff Challenge
+2014 Money Stuff Challenge

 The competition challenges students to be creative in researching and developing consumer messages using fun, interactive media and creative publicity that will appeal to their peers and quickly grab their attention.
-It is a fun and engaging way for students to learn about their consumer rights while meeting syllabus learning outcomes.
+It is a fun and engaging way for students to learn about their consumer rights while meeting Years 8-10 syllabus learning outcomes.

-See the 2012 winners of the Money Stuff Challenge.
+See the 2013 winners of the Money Stuff Challenge.

-The total prize pool this year is up to $16,000.
-The competition was open to NSW high school students in Years 8-10 and their teachers.
+The total prize pool this year is up to $14,000.
+The challenge is open to NSW high school students in Years 8-10 and their teachers.

 What teachers say about the Money Stuff Challenge

 “It made students not only aware of a range of consumer issues but encouraged them to research more deeply about issues that both interested them and were relevant to their real life experiences.
 They also had to develop an awareness of techniques and skills to get their message across.
 It deepens knowledge and thinking skills.”
 Joseph Nolan, John Paul College, Coffs Harbour

 “It reinforced what students were learning about.
 A great competition that really engages the students.”
 Mark Divola, Asquith Girls High School

 “It is gratifying that our students are capable of identifying and naming sections of the Australian Consumer Law after a year of Commerce as it encourages them to be savvy consumers and gives them great confidence to know about the law and their rights.”
 Daniel Cusick, Normanhurst Boys High School.